- The universe is on the verge of being destroyed.

 - We Used to Be Friends: A major plot element is Mordecai's and Rigby's friendship being at stake.

-- Wham Line: After finding out that Rigby forged his rejection letter, Mordecai furiously breaks his friendship with him.Mordecai: You're not my friend.
+- Wham Line: After finding out that Rigby forged his rejection letter and lied to him about it, Mordecai furiously breaks his friendship with him.Mordecai: You're not my friend.
 All you've ever done is hold me back.
-And I'm an idiot for not seeing it until now.
+And I'm the idiot for not seeing it until now.